-• Science Inquiry: students will learn how to conduct investigations in a scientific and logical way.
+Students will learn how to conduct investigations in a scientific and logical way.
 This incorporates communicating, acting responsibly, understanding the impact science makes in society and in our daily life.
+This is assessed in every term unit as a result of practical work, class discussion and formal assignments.